dictybase-docker/developer-docs/src/pages/deployment/dictyconfig.md

 ```

-It is necessary to install a chart to store dictyBase specific configurations.
+It is necessary to install a chart to store certain secrets.
 This guide is for a fresh installation.

 ## Set Up Auth Secrets

 ### Generate Keys

-Generating public and private keys is necessary in order to use both `modware-auth`
+Generating public and private keys is necessary in order to use `auth-api-server`.
-and `authserver`.

 ```shell
 openssl genrsa -out app.rsa 2048